heather-fillerup-miller/hitchhikers-guide-life/README.md

 This is my CS 361 Portfolio Assignment

-It is a life coaching website designed to help people become better versions of themselves by enabling them to create and track health, fitness, spiritual and finance goals.
+The Hitchhikers Guide to Life is a life coaching website designed to help people become better versions of themselves by creating and tracking health, fitness, spiritual and finance goals.

-Users can sign up for an account or login, then see tasks available, such as setting up a profile for a personalized experience.
+Users can sign up for an account or login, then see tasks available, such as setting up a profile for a personalized experience (Some features still under development).

-Utilizing my partner's microservice: Users can then view tasks such as their meal plan for the day, which generates 3 random meals for breakfast, lunch and dinner.
+Utilizing my partner's microservice: users can then view tasks such as their meal plan for the day, which generates 3 random meals for breakfast, lunch and dinner.

-This project utilizes components from Dashboard UI Kit https://developer.dashboard-ui.com/docs/react/installation
+This project utilizes REACT components and designs from Dashboard UI Kit https://developer.dashboard-ui.com/docs/react/installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).